Current as of August 2022 | Download print version (in PDF)

 A complication arises with regard to non-stock, nonprofit educational institutions.
 Under the Constitution, all revenues and assets of such entities used actually, directly, and exclusively for educational purposes shall be exempt from taxes and duties (Philippine Constitution 1987 Article XIV Section 4).
 Privately-owned educational institutions are allotted similar exemptions, though limited by restrictions on dividends and reinvestment.
 Notwithstanding the constitutional provision, however, Section 30(f) of the Tax Code imposes taxes on the income of non-stock educational institutions derived from any of their properties (real or personal) or their economic activities.
 The constitutional dilemma created by this provision has yet to be resolved, and the provision in the tax code is still enforced by the Bureau of Internal Revenue.

 Furthermore, Section 27(B) of the Tax Code, imposes on proprietary educational institutions and hospitals, which are not-for-profit, a 10 percent tax on their taxable income (except passive sources of income) with the further limitation that, if the gross income from unrelated trade, business, or other activity exceeds 50 percent of the total gross income derived by such educational institutions or hospitals from all sources, the tax applicable to for-profit entities shall be imposed on the entire taxable income.
+The 10 percent tax has been adjusted to 1 percent until June 30, 2023 but will revert to 10 percent thereafter (RA 11635, BIR Revenue Regulation 3-2022).

 The term “unrelated trade, business, or other activity” means any trade, business, or other activity, the conduct of which is not substantially related to the exercise or performance by such educational institution or hospital of its primary purpose or function.